College of Arts and Sciences

-The Westbrook College of Health Professions (WCHP) offers baccalaureate degrees in Applied Exercise Science, Athletic Training, Dental Hygiene, Health, Wellness and Occupational Studies, Nursing, Public Health, and Social Work; master's degrees in Nurse Anesthesia, Physician Assistant, Occupational Therapy, and Social Work; and a doctorate of Physical Therapy.
+The Westbrook College of Health Professions (WCHP) offers baccalaureate degrees in Applied Exercise Science, Dental Hygiene, Health, Wellness and Occupational Studies, Nursing, Nutrition, Public Health, and Social Work; master's degrees in Athletic Training, Nurse Anesthesia, Physician Assistant, Occupational Therapy, and Social Work; and a doctorate of Physical Therapy.

 Undergraduate education in WCHP occurs on the residential Biddeford campus.
 The exception are the majors of dental hygiene and nursing, where students spend the first two years on the Biddeford campus followed by the junior and senior years in Portland.
-All graduate programs of study are located on the Portland campus.
-The College additionally offers an online master's degree in Social Work, and is home to the School of Community and Population Health.
+The athletic training program is fully delivered on the Biddeford campus.
+All remaining graduate programs of study are located on the Portland campus.

 Mission Statement: Westbrook College of Health Professions